Rivalry11/Rivalry11/README.md

 ## Hi there 👋 I'm Camila Rubio

-Data Science & Jr. ML Engineer with experience in data analysis, machine learning, and metric-driven optimization.
+Data Science & ML Engineer with experience in data analysis, machine learning, and metric-driven optimization.
 I'm passionate about transforming data into clear insights and building solutions that generate real impact.

 ### 🚀 About Me
 - 🎓 Data Science training (4Geeks)